-Katherine (the Kat behind Kat Mariaca Studio.
-A number of years ago, I was going through a pretty nasty divorce (aren't they all?) when she started making digital collages that spoke to her anger and disappointment.
-Called "Wife As: 101 Uses for a Used Wife", the collages eventually numbered more than 101 and while she never did anything with them other than stuff them in a drawer, the idea of telling a story in both words and images made me happy (and creating them was great therapy).
+I'm Katherine, the Kat behind Kat Mariaca Studio.
+A number of years ago, I was going through a pretty nasty divorce (aren't they all?) when I started making digital collages that spoke to my anger and disappointment.
+Called "Wife As: 101 Uses for a Used Wife", the collages eventually numbered more than 101 and while I never did anything with them other than stuff them in a drawer, the idea of telling a story in both words and images made me happy (and creating them was great therapy).

-Later, when she was writing her second novel, The Stages of Grace, Katherine made her protagonist a cartoonist.
+Later, when I was writing my second novel, The Stages of Grace, I made my protagonist a cartoonist.
 Grace's gig was creating a cartoon about a divorced single mom called "Alli's Fair", as in "all is fair in love and war."
-To get a better feel for Grace's life, Katherine taught herself how to write and draw cartoons and even included a couple of them in the final novel.
+To get a better feel for Grace's life, I taught myself how to write and draw cartoons and even included a couple of them in the final novel.

-While working on The Stages of Grace, Katherine returned to school to earn her Master of Fine Arts in Creative Writing.
-One of her biggest lessons learned was that oftentimes less is more.
+While working on The Stages of Grace, I went back to school to earn a Master of Fine Arts in Creative Writing.
+One of the biggest lessons I learned was that oftentimes less is more.
 Because I have a lifelong affliction which my family nicely refers to as "prone to hyperbole" but which is really just your basic exaggeration, I set a goal to write a book of short stories, boiling story and sentiments down to the barest of minimums.
 The Complication of Sisters, a book about the relationship between sisters, was the result.

 And kind of fell into the greeting card industry.

-Today, Katherine creates a number of distinct lines, each with its own theme, voice and style.
+Today, I create a number of distinct lines, each with its own theme, voice and style.
 These include:

 Postal Notes Greetings, the backbone of Kat Mariaca Studio, has cards for every occasion,